 Associate's Degree in E-Business

-Programs may focus on management, or they may center on the technology aspects of e-business.
+Programs may focus on management, or they may center on the technical aspects of e-business.
 Students enrolled in a management program will learn more about the business concepts of e-commerce, while those enrolled in a technology-focused program learn more about the web development side of online businesses.

 Some programs may combine both areas to create a broader overview of the subject.
 Students will also learn effective communication skills, both oral and written, as these skills are critical for successful business practices.